U.S.-Taliban sign landmark agreement in bid to end America’s longest war

 U.S. special envoy Zalmay Khalilzad and the Taliban’s chief negotiator and one of its founders, Mullah Abdul Ghani Baradar, signed the agreement in Doha after more than a year of on-off formal talks.

-U.S. Secretary of State Mike Pompeo also attended the ceremony, but did not sign the agreement.
+U.S. Secretary of State Mike Pompeo also attended the ceremony, but did not sign the document, which stipulates that the U.S. will withdraw all forces within 14 months and pull out of five bases in 135 days.

+The Taliban agreed to enter into peace talks with Afghan government officials, representatives of the opposition, and members of civil society on March 10.
+The group also promised that the country would not be used as a base for Al Qaeda or for terrorist attacks, and that its members would not support terrorist groups that seek to attack the U.S. and its allies.

 Watch: NBC News archive report on the war in Afghanistan, 2001Feb.
 28, 202001:43